JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 The Kotlin [wrappers](https://github.com/JetBrains/kotlin-wrappers/blob/master/kotlin-react/README.md) for React come with a [domain-specific language (DSL)](https://kotlinlang.org/docs/type-safe-builders.html) that allows writing HTML in pure Kotlin code.
 In this way, it's similar to [JSX](https://reactjs.org/docs/introducing-jsx.html) from JavaScript.
-However, with this markup being Kotlin, you get all the benefits of a statically typed language — from autocomplete to type-checking.
+However, with this markup being Kotlin, you get all the benefits of a statically typed language, such as autocomplete or type checking.

 Compare classic HTML code for the future website and its typesafe variant in Kotlin: